-Compliance audit certificates can be consulted on Cleverbase's website: https://cleverbase.com/en/certification/.
-The underlying audit reports are confidential, and are given to the disposal of the Radiocommunications Agency Netherlands (Agentschap Telecom) and the Policy Authority Logius.
+Compliance audit certificates can be consulted on Cleverbase's website: https://cleverbase.com/en/certification.
+The underlying audit reports are confidential, and are confidentially shared with the Rijksinspectie Digitale Infrastructuur and the Policy Authority Logius.

 9 Other Business and Legal Matters